Communal roosting: Insects

 Communal roosting has also been well documented among insects, particularly butterflies.
 The passion-vine butterfly (Heliconius erato) is known to form nocturnal roosts, typically comprising four individuals.
-It is believed that these roosts deter potential predators due to the fact that predators attack roosts less often than they do individuals.
+It is believed that these roosts deter potential predators because predators attack roosts less often than they do individuals.

 Communal roosting behavior has also been observed in the neotropical zebra longwing butterfly (Heliconius charitonius) in the La Cinchona region of Costa Rica.
 A study of this roost showed that individuals vary in their roost fidelity, and that they tend to form smaller sub roosts.
 The same study observed that in this region communal roosting can be mediated by heavy rainfall.

 Communal roosting has also been observed in south Peruvian tiger beetles of the subfamily Cicindelidae.
 These species of tiger beetle have been observed to form communal roosts comprising anywhere from two to nine individuals at night and disbanding during the day.
 It is hypothesized that these beetles roost high in the treetops in order to avoid ground-based predators.